 It depends on each type of construction plan that what kind of wood you want to use in the construction and what kind of project it is.
 If it is a commercial project, you need to hire carpenters who will tell you about the specification of the project where on the other hand, if you just want to do a project for your child’s school assignment, it is very easy to create a plan.

-Then it is time to see the actual drawing or layout of the project on the paper.
+Then it is time to see the actual drawing or layout of the project on paper.
 This way the contractor can easily see what he is going to build and what will be the expectations of the client from him.
-This way he can also enlist all the required tools, wood panels and other necessary items for the project.
+This way he can also enlist all the required tools, wood panels, and other necessary items for the project.

-At this step, the contractor defines the starting time of the project and he gives a rough idea about how much time it will take to complete the job.
+At this step, the contractor defines the starting time of the project and gives a rough idea about how much time it will take to complete the job.